 Although pMDIs are the most common type of modern day inhaler, they are not the oldest.
 This honour goes to nebulizers, which have been around in one form or another for more than a century.
 Nebulizers produce a mist of drug-containing water droplets for inhalation.
 They are usually classified into two types: electronic nebulizers and jet nebulizers.
 Jet nebulizers are more common due to their lower cost, and use a source of pressurized air to blast a stream of air through a drug-containing water reservoir, producing droplets in a complex process involving a viscosity-induced surface instability that leads to nonlinear phenomena in which surface tension and droplet breakup on baffles play a role.
 In contrast, electronic nebulizers produce droplets by mechanical vibration of a plate or mesh.
 In either type of nebulizer, the drug is usually contained in solution in the water in the nebulizer and so the droplets being produced contain drug in solution.
 However, for some formulations (notably Pulmicort) the drug is contained in small particles suspended in the water, which are then contained as particles suspended inside the droplets being produced.
 A schematic of a typical nebulizer is shown in Figure 2.

-Although pMDIs, DPIs and nebulizers are the three major types of inhalers currently on the market today, new inhaler designs are continually being invented and several novel designs are making their way through the regulatory approval process, so that in the future we may see inhalers that do not readily classify into one of the three traditional inhaler types mentioned above.
+Although pMDIs, DPIs and nebulizers are the three major types of inhalers currently on the market today, new inhaler designs are continually being invented and several novel designs are now available or making their way through the regulatory approval process, so that some inhalers that do not readily classify into one of the three traditional inhaler types mentioned above.

 The Importance of Particle Size